TeleAI-mcp/mini-music-streaming-e52h/README.md

-# mini-music-streaming-e52h
+# Mini Music Streaming E52H

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.